 To reserve Student Center(s) or Academic Building rooms contact The Office of Reservations and Events.
 You can make online reservations or call their office during regular business hours.
 CLICK HERE for the website or call 322-4488.

 Prepare for the future by preparing today.
 Here are some tools that may be of use to incoming officers.
 Resources include: officer transitions tips, visual mapping and goal setting, advisor/advisee relationship, and how to motivate team members.

-There are three parts that you will need to know about as a VU student if you work in or volunteer with any VU sponsored program that includes minors that are not with a parent/guardian.
+There are three parts that you will need to know as a VU student if you work or volunteer with any VU sponsored program that includes minors that are not with a parent/guardian.
 The policy requires you to:

 Find the PowerPoint from the training here: OACS Presentation: Risk Management